YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 When finasteride tolerance is uncertain, the surgical plan and medication plan cannot be separated.
 The patient’s hormone history, design expectations, and future hair loss risk must be weighed together.

-Can I start finasteride only after surgery?
+Starting finasteride only after surgery

 Sometimes patients consider starting finasteride only after surgery, but this needs review before the operation.
 Starting, stopping, and changing medication during recovery can create confusion when the scalp is already going through shedding and early growth phases.